Gianmbraga/SistemasDistribuidos/README.md

  An E-commerce of a project.
 Used Client-Server model with a Multi Thread system operated on different machines for each application.
 ***

-# Depenecies and Inicialization
+# Dependencies and Initialization

 To make the project work simply start the server and then the client to make the requests as desired.

-## operating system
+## Operating system
 Windows 10

 ## Client: